December 1, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
-Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Sgt.
-Grant Toma, Sheriff’s Dept.; Al Johnson, City Engineer; and Bryan Lindsay, City Attorney.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Bradley Gustafson, Alan Stanaway, Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; Sgt.
+Grant Toma, Sheriff’s Dept.; Bryan Lindsay, City Attorney; and Eric Monson, Fire Department.

-It was moved by Prebeg and seconded by Buria the consent agenda be approved as follows:
+It was moved by Buria and seconded by Gustafson the consent agenda be approved as follows:

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-It was moved by Roskoski to amend the original motion to remove the Parts City bills in the amount of $156.00, and the Napa Christenson bills in the amount of $181.00 from the consent agenda for separate consideration.
-The motion failed due to lack of support.
+It was moved by Roskoski to amend the original motion to remove the bills from Lanyk Electric in the amount of $872.00 and O’Reilly Auto Parts Virginia in the amount of $129.00 from the consent agenda for separate consideration.
+The motion failed.

 Public Forum: